hedgeyedev/paypal-ipn-forwarder/README.md

 **Server**
+-Server App
+: The *Server App* is part of the gem.
+It is run on the server and handles communication with the *router* and the *PayPal Sandbox*.
+  The *Server App* also contains the queues which store the IPNs until they are retrieved by the corresponding routers.

 - Queue
-: Part of the Sinatra server.
-The Sinatra server puts IPN requests from the *PayPal sandbox* into the *queue*.
+: Part of the Sinatra *Server App*.
+The Sinatra *Server App* puts IPN requests from the *PayPal sandbox* into the *queue*.
 The *router* retrieves them.

 **Development Computer**